 So one of the things I deal with is domestic abuse.

-So it might now women engage in domestic abuse and they do it kind of differently, and men do it right.
+So it might now women engage in domestic abuse and they do it kind of differently and men do it right.

 But here's how men would typically do it.

-I'm gonna tell you when you can go out, I'm gonna tell you who you can meet with, how long you can go out for, and it's all for your own good.
+I'm going to tell you who you can meet with, how long you can go out for.

 Don't worry having it about an independent job.

-That's that's one way that men control women.
+That's one way that men control women.

 It's also what the government was saying to us during lockdown.